 “State your challenge,” Billy said.

 “You obviously have some method of reassuring me that your intentions are honourable,” Billy said after some thought.
+"Otherwise you would not have offered."

 Billy’s eyes widened, recalling historical accounts of such battles.
 Once initiated neither party could meddle with the prize unless they won.
 He found himself automatically nodding and Rocky was looking at him in shock.